European shares spooked by debt worries

 "It's a very much politically-oriented market and that makes it very difficult for investors.
 Investors are also nervous ahead of the second quarter earnings season."

-Spanish yields had fallen almost a full percentage point last week from a euro-era peak of 7.31 percent hit on June 19, after the ECB said it would start accepting a wider range of collateral and assets of a lower quality in its lending operations.

-But investors fear policymakers will not do enough to prevent Spain and Italy from being sucked further into a debt crisis that has already forced Greece, Portugal and Ireland to seek international bailouts.

-The donwbeat tone in riskier assets spurred demand for safe havens, helping German bonds to snap three weeks of losses.
-Bund futures were last up 59 ticks at 141.47 while U.S. bond prices also rose in Europe, pushing their yields lower.
+The downbeat tone in equities spurred demand for low risk assets, helping German bonds to snap three weeks of losses.
+Bund futures were last up 39 ticks at 141.26 while U.S. bond prices also rose in Europe, pushing their yields lower.

 The euro fell broadly, extending last week's losses.
 The single currency slid 1 percent against the safe-haven yen to a day's low of 100.05 yen and was last 0.5 percent lower against the dollar at $1.2506.